Lower Morden: Demography

 The Lower Morden ward had one of the lowest crime rates in Greater London in the 2014/15 period.

 Sport and recreation

 Lower Morden has a King George's Field in memorial to King George V.

+Governance

+Lower Morden is part of the Mitcham and Morden constituency for elections to the House of Commons of the United Kingdom.

+Lower Morden is part of the Lower Morden ward for elections to Merton London Borough Council.